xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 - model.py -> example PyTorch neural network for vector based DQN learning
 - train.py -> initializes and implements the training processes for a DQN-agent.
 - test.py -> testes a trained DQN-agent
+Code expanded and adapted from code examples provided by Udacity DRL Team, 2018.

 The repository also includes Mac/Linux/Windows versions of a simple Unity environment, *Banana*, for testing.
 This Unity application and testing environment was developed using ML-Agents Beta v0.4.
 The version of the Banana environment employed for this project was developed for the Udacity Deep Reinforcement Nanodegree course.
 For more information about this course visit: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893